dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-camera-and-gimbal.md

 The camera can only operate in one mode at any one time.
 For example, media download cannot happen during image capture.

+For M210 with dual gimbal connected, by default the left gimbal has precedence over the right one.
+The cameras OSDK support at the left gimbal slot are X4 and X5 while the ones supported at the right gimbal slot are XT and Z30.
+If developers wish to control both gimbals simultaneously, please configure it in DJI Go App.

 ## Image Quality, Resolution and Frame Rate

 ##### Video Resolution and Frame Rate